 The garden at Bridge Nursery is open every day for charity under The National Garden Scheme.
-Entry is free but we hope that visitors will “put a little something” in the collection box at the garden entrance.
+We hope that visitors will “put a little something” (suggested donation is £3) in the collection box at the garden entrance.
 Donations are forwarded to the NGS to distribute to the charities they support which include Macmillan cancer care.
 Last year we raised £1,200.
 Thank you to everyone who made a contribution.

 New this year.

 A new ‘hedgerow walk’ has been created around the nursery site.
 This leads you past the fern garden, habitats for small mammals and also past our newly created butterfly bank, planted up with plants specially chosen to encourage these beautiful insects.
 Take ten minutes to savour a little nature!
 At this time of year (May) the hedgerow is full of birds busily (and songfully) making nests and mating.
 There may be ducks on the pond but they seem a little shy at the moment!